denizyuret/Knet.jl/README.rst

 `Knet <http://knet.rtfd.org>`__ (pronounced "kay-net") is the `Koç University <http://www.ku.edu.tr/en>`__ deep learning framework implemented in `Julia <http://julia.rtfd.org>`__ by `Deniz Yuret
 <http://www.denizyuret.com>`__ and collaborators.
-It supports
+Unlike gradient
-construction of high-performance deep learning models in plain Julia by combining automatic differentiation with efficient GPU kernels and memory management.
-Models can be defined and trained using arbitrary Julia code with helper functions, loops, conditionals, recursion, closures, array indexing and concatenation.
-The training can be performed on the GPU by simply using KnetArray instead of Array for parameters and data.
-Check out the `full documentation
-<http://knet.rtfd.org>`__ and the `examples directory
+generating compilers like Theano and TensorFlow which force users into a restricted mini-language, Knet allows the definition and training of machine learning models using the full power and expressivity of Julia.
+Models are defined by describing only the forward calculation in plain Julia allowing helper functions, loops, conditionals, recursion, closures, tuples and dictionaries, array indexing and concatenation and almost everything else Julia offers.
+High performance is achieved by combining automatic differentiation of most of Julia with efficient GPU kernels and memory management.
+The computations can be performed on the GPU by simply using KnetArray instead of Array for parameters and data.
+Check out the `full documentation <http://knet.rtfd.org>`__ (in progress) and the `examples directory
 <https://github.com/denizyuret/Knet.jl/tree/master/examples>`__ for
 more information.